-6.3 Abolition of the Commuter Tax Break
+6.2 Abolition of the Commuter Tax Break

-Since no calculation of taxes is required in case of the abolition of the commuter tax break, we cannot alter the tax complexity in this case.
-However, this particular case of manipulation allows us to test whether subjects in the high-tax-complexity treatment, although not considering the size, account for the mere existence of a commuter tax break.
-Therefore, in a subsequent regression, we include only the high tax complexity group and those who were given a commuter tax break of ≤ 0.00 and control for the dummy D_RATE_ZERO that is one if $D_RATE = 0$ and zero if $D_RATE > 0$.
+Since no calculation of taxes is required in the case of the abolition of the commuter tax break, we cannot alter the tax complexity in this case.
+However, this particular case of manipulation allows us to test whether subjects in the high-tax-complexity treatment, although not considering size, account for the mere existence of a commuter tax break.
+Therefore, in a subsequent regression, we include only the high-tax-complexity group and those who were given a commuter tax break of $\in 0.00$, and we control for the dummy D_RATE_ZERO , which is one if $D_RATE = 0$ and zero if $D_RATE > 0$.
 The results of that regression are shown in Table 3.

 Surprisingly, compared to the size effect of the commuter tax break, its mere existence has a much stronger impact on commute length.
-On average, abolishing the commuter tax break resulted in subjects willing to travel 1.8 km less than subjects with a positive deduction rate regardless of the magnitude of that rate.
-If we compare the abolition effect to the effect we estimated for the variation of a positive deduction rate in the low tax complexity group, the reaction to abolition equals that to an increase of a deduction rate by around $\in 0.48$.
+On average, abolishing the commuter tax break results in subjects being willing to travel 1.8 km less than subjects with a positive deduction rate, regardless of the magnitude of that rate.
+If we compare the abolition effect to the effect we estimated for the variation of a positive deduction rate in the low-tax-complexity group in section 6.1, the reaction to abolition equals that to an increase in the deduction rate, e.g., from $\in 0.36$ to $\in 0.84$.

-High Tax Complexity
+VARIABLES High Tax Complexity COMMUTE_ADD

-VARIABLES COMMUTE_ADD

-D_RATE_ZERO -1.805
+D_RATE_ZERO -1.828

-(0.973)
+(0.932)

-Constant 11.38
+Constant 11.16

-(1.530)
+(1.596)

 Controls Yes

 Observations 604

-R^2 0.086
+R^2 (WLS) 0.1288

-F-Test 6.913

-p-Wert < 0.001
+Wald χ^2 64.2217

+p -value < 0.0001